 The Oracle Inventory directory (oraInventory) stores an inventory of all software installed on the system.
 It is required by, and shared by, all Oracle software installations on a single system.
-The first time you install Oracle software on a system, Oracle Universal Installer prompts you to specify the path to this directory. then Oracle recommends that you choose the following path:
+If you have an existing Oracle Inventory path, then Oracle Universal Installer continues to use that Oracle Inventory.